Maskus-rd/KNR_Movie_Reviews/README.md

 Will need to look into what data stucture best suits out data curently thinking a hash table.

 Note: Try to keep html file slim by managing the majority of it using java script. can test styling using static html for ease.

+## <ins>Javescript Notes</ins>

+1) For displaying different site elements make functions called elementState() that reads in the current state and the based on what it reads swaps it.
+      Ex: logInState(){  checks display status if hidden then show else hide}
+2)